-The I.R.S. can now enter into tax collection contracts with third parties for the collection of certain outstanding inactive tax receivables.
+The I.R.S. can now enter into tax collection contracts with third parties (private collectors) for the collection of certain outstanding inactive tax receivables.
 The Journal of Accountancy states that the passport revocation section of the law (H.R.
 22), defines inactive tax receivables as any tax receivable that has been removed from the I.R.S.’s active inventory due to lack of resources or inability to find the taxpayer; for which more than one-third of the applicable limitation period has passed and no I.R.S. employee has been assigned to collect the receivable; or that has been assigned for collection, but more than 365 days have passed without interaction with the taxpayer for purposes of furthering collection of the receivable.

 Not eligible for collection under qualified tax collection contracts are: tax receivables relating to pending or active offers in compromise or installment agreements, the ones related to innocent spouse cases, deceased taxpayers, minors, taxpayers in designated combat zones, victims of tax-related identity theft, receivables that are currently under examination, litigation, criminal investigation, or levy or currently subject to a right of appeal.